BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 Digital actuators turn things ON or OFF: a heater, cooler, pump or valve.
 For all of these, the *Digital Actuator* block can be used.

-A few blocks provide digital output pins.
+A few blocks provide digital output channels.
-These blocks are *Spark Pins*, *DS2413 Chip*, and *DS2408 Chip*.
+These blocks are *Spark Pins*, *DS2413 Chip*, *DS2408 Chip*, and *OneWire GPIO Module*.
 They are automatically detected and represent hardware elements.
+If you wish to have a digital actuator that is not linked to physical pins, you can also use the *Mock Pins* block.

-A *Digital Actuator* is a software block that manages a single digital output pin.
+A *Digital Actuator* is a software block that manages a single digital output channel.
 The *Minimum ON time*, *Minimum OFF time*, and *Mutually exclusive* constraints can be set.

 ### Spark Pins
 The *Spark 2 Pins* / *Spark 3 Pins* block is a system block and cannot be deleted.